 Be sure to clamp off the hose as you remove the carburetor because the gasoline tank has fuel in it.

 Check the gasket on the inside of the air filter assembly to be sure is in good shape and is still in tact.

 Remove the hinge pin from the float.
 With the float comes the needle, which should be cleaned.

 After lifting the float, the main jet in the carburetor is visible.
 The jet’s passage is where fuel flows through the carburetor into the combustion chambers.
 To inspect, remove the jet with a flat blade screwdriver.

-To open the passage of the jet and open up the passage, spray carb cleaner on it and use one bristle of a wire brush to insert and clear out any particles or gummed fuel.
+To open the passage of the jet, spray carb cleaner on it and use one bristle of a wire brush to insert and clear out any particles or gummed fuel.
 Be careful not to make it any larger than its original size.
 You just need a nice, clean shiny round hole for gasoline to pass through.
 To clean the bowl, use carb cleaner and scrape out the varnish.